Blow-up of solutions of critical elliptic equations in three dimensions: Introduction and main results

-In the past three decades there has been an enormous literature on blow-up of solutions to semilinear equations with critical exponent, which is impossible to summarize.
-In some sense, the situation in the present paper is the simplest blow-up situation concerning single bubble blow-up of positive solutions in the interior.
-Much more refined blow-up situations have been studied, including, for instance, multi-bubbling, sign-changing solutions or concentration on the boundary under Neumann boundary conditions.
+Before describing the technical challenges that we overcome in our proofs, let us put our work into perspective.
+In the past three decades there has been an enormous literature on blow-up phenomena of solutions to semilinear equations with critical exponent, which is impossible to summarize.
+We mention here only a few recent works from which, we hope, a more complete bibliography can be reconstructed.
+In some sense, the situation in the present paper is the simplest blow-up situation, as it concerns single bubble blow-up of positive solutions in the interior.
+Much more refined blow-up scenarios have been studied, including, for instance, multi-bubbling, sign-changing solutions or concentration on the boundary under Neumann boundary conditions.
 For an introduction and references we refer to the books \cite{DrHeRo,He}.
 In this paper we are interested in the description of the behavior of a given family of solutions.
-For the converse problem of constructing blow-up solutions in our setting, see \cite{dPDoMu}, and for a survey of related results, see \cite{Pi} and the references therein.
+For the converse problem of constructing blow-up solutions in our setting, see \cite{dPDoMu} and also \cite{MuSa}, and for a survey of related results, see \cite{Pi} and the references therein.
+Obstructions to the existence of solutions in three dimensions were studied in \cite{DrLa}.
+The spectrum near zero of the linearization of solutions was studied in \cite{GrPa,ChKiLe}.
+There are also connections to the question of compactness of solutions, see \cite{BrMa,KhMaSc} and references therein.

 What makes the critical case in three dimensions significantly harder than the higher-dimen\-sional analogues solved by Han \cite{Ha} and Rey \cite{Re1,Re2} is a certain cancellation, which is related to the fact that $\inf \phi_a =0$.
 Thus, the term that in higher dimensions completely determines the blow-up vanishes in our case.
 Our way around this impasse is to iteratively improve our knowledge about the functions $u_\epsilon$.
 The mechanism behind this iteration is a certain coercivity inequality, due to Esposito \cite{Es}, which we state in Lemma \ref{lemma coercivity}, and a crucial feature of our proof is to apply this inequality repeatedly, at different orders of precision.
-To arrive at the level of precision stated in Theorem \ref{thm expansion} two iterations are necessary (plus a zeroth one, hidden in the proof of Proposition \ref{lemma PU + w}).
+To arrive at the level of precision stated in Theorems \ref{thm expansionconj} and \ref{thm expansion} two iterations are necessary (plus a zeroth one, hidden in the proof of Proposition \ref{lemma PU + w}).